davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

  }
 ```

-2. Allow an S3 bucket to publish events to an SQS Queue
+#### S3 Bucket to SQS Queue

-- In the S3 Bucket, you set up an Event notification to send to the SQS Queue.
+Allow an S3 bucket to publish events to an SQS Queue.
+In the S3 Bucket, you set up an Event notification to send to the SQS Queue.

 ```
 {